Explore The Gardens at Heather Farm!

 Climate Discovery Garden

-In 2022, the garden is getting a complete facelift.
-Thanks to generous funding from Central Garden & Pet, and the Stanley Smith Horticultural Trust, a dedicated committee of landscape professionals are redesigning this garden space to provide our visitors with demonstrations and information about how to fight climate change in their home gardens.
-We anticipate completion of the garden by early fall.
+Thanks to generous funding from Central Garden & Pet, and the Stanley Smith Horticultural Trust, a dedicated committee of landscape professionals designed this garden space to provide our visitors with demonstrations and information about how to fight climate change in their home gardens.

 Butterfly Garden